 On October 12, Governor Scott activated the Florida Small Business Emergency Bridge Loan Program:

 The Florida Small Business Emergency Bridge Loan Program supports small businesses impacted by Hurricane Michael.
 The bridge loan program, managed by the Florida Department of Economic Opportunity (DEO), will provide short-term, interest-free loans to small businesses that experienced physical or economic damage during Hurricane Michael.
-The application period runs through December 7, 2018.
+The application period runs through December 31, 2018.
+(Governor Scott extended the deadline)

 Governor Scott said, “The damage we have seen from Hurricane Michael is indescribable and unprecedented for the Panhandle.
 We are aggressively working to restore power in these communities so that our small businesses can get back on their feet.
 We will do everything we can to help our small businesses – that truly are the heart of the Panhandle.
 The small business bridge loan program will help small business owners and communities get back up and running and I encourage all affected business owners to apply today.”